 Krystal Biotech, Inc. and its consolidated subsidiary (the "Company," or "we" or other similar pronouns) commenced operations in April 2016.
-In March 2017, the Company converted from a California limited liability company to a Delaware C-corporation, and changed its name from Krystal Biotech LLC to Krystal Biotech, Inc. On June 19, 2018, the Company incorporated Krystal Australia Pty Ltd., an Australian proprietary limited company, for the purposes of undertaking preclinical and clinical studies in Australia.
-On April 24, 2019, we incorporated Jeune, Inc. in Delaware, a wholly-owned subsidiary, for the purposes of undertaking preclinical studies for aesthetic skin conditions.
+In March 2017, the Company converted from a California limited liability company to a Delaware C-corporation, and changed its name from Krystal Biotech, LLC to Krystal Biotech, Inc. On June 19, 2018, the Company incorporated Krystal Australia Pty Ltd., an Australian proprietary limited company, for the purposes of undertaking preclinical and clinical studies in Australia.
+On April 24, 2019, the Company incorporated Jeune, Inc. in Delaware, a wholly-owned subsidiary, for the purposes of undertaking preclinical studies for aesthetic skin conditions.

-We are a clinical stage gene therapy company currently dedicated to developing and commercializing novel treatments for patients suffering from dermatological skin diseases.
+We are a clinical stage gene therapy company currently dedicated to developing and commercializing novel treatments for patients suffering from dermatological diseases.
 We have developed a proprietary gene therapy platform that consists of a patented engineered viral vector based on herpes simplex virus 1 ("HSV-1") and skin-optimized gene transfer technology, to develop off-the-shelf treatments for dermatological diseases for which we believe there are no known effective treatments.
-We are initially using the platform to develop treatments for rare or orphan dermatological indications caused by the absence of or a mutation in a single gene, and plan to leverage our platform in the future to expand our pipeline to include other dermatological indications and skin conditions.
-In June 2019, we announced positive results from Phase 2 clinical trial of KB103, our lead product candidate.
+We are initially using the platform to develop treatments for rare or orphan dermatological indications caused by the absence of, or a mutation in, a single gene, and plan to leverage our platform in the future to expand our pipeline to include other dermatological indications and skin conditions.